playsms/playsms/README.md

 * Multi-language user interface (English, French, Bahasa Indonesia, Russian and a few others)
 * Easily add new language for user interface
 * Web-based interface
-* Android app for playSMS available on Google Play Store
-* Multi-domain from single playSMS installation with site branding for reseller supports
+* Multi-domain from single playSMS installation with site branding

 ## License